 18. The arrow has left the bow

-Example Sentence:
+Example Sentences:

-• I already told him—now the arrow has left the bow.
+• I already told him now the arrow has left the bow.

 • Once she hit send, the arrow had left the bow.